445183/SeCreDiVer/README.md

    2. The proof path is iterated.
 At each step, the current hash and its sibling are combined using **hash_node()**.
 The **side** value determines the order — if the sibling is on the left, it goes first; if on the right, the current hash goes first.
    3. After all levels are processed, the final computed hash must equal **bytes.fromhex(disc['root'])**.

    If any revealed field's computed root does not match the stored root, verification fails with **'Invalid proof for consistency !'**.
-This proves that either the field value was tampered with after issuance, or the proof path itself was falsified.
+This proves that either the field value was tampered with after issuance, or the proof path itself was wrong.

 <br>